isharacomix/8bitmooc/mooc/pages/content/processor/status.md

 Status Register
 ===============
 The status register is an 8-bit register that contains *status flags*, which are single bits that contain information about the result of an instruction.
+A flag is considered "set" when it is True or 1, and "clear" when it is False or 0.

     7   6   5   4   3   2   1   0
     S   V   -   B*  D   I   Z   C